cannawen/metric_units_reddit_bot/README.md

 `converter.js` and `units_lookup_map.js` are responsible for taking a message, and deciding which imperial units should be converted to which metric units (if any).

-`formatter.js` takes the conversions from above, and constructs a reply to the comment
+`reply_maker.js` constructs reply strings to comment

 `helper.js` helps with mocking external dependencies in tests